nyu-mll/jiant/README.md

 The core model is a shared BiLSTM with task-specific components.
 When a language modeling objective is included in the set of training tasks, we use a bidirectional language model for all tasks, which is constructed to avoid cheating on the language modeling tasks.
 We also provide bag of words and RNN sentence encoder.

 The base model class is a MultiTaskModel.
-To add another model, first add the class of the model to modules/modules.py, and then add the model construction in ``make_sent_encoder()`` (called in build_model()) in src/models.py.
+To add another model, first add the class of the model to modules/modules.py, and then add the model construction in ``make_sent_encoder()`` (called in ``build_model()``) in src/models.py.

-We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``openai_ transformer``.
-When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.
-Another alternative is to use the OpenAI transformer model, by setting `openai_transformer` and `openai_transformer_fine_tune` in your code.
-We support freezing BERT and openai transformer and using the out-of-the-box pretrained model as well.

 Task-specific components include logistic regression and multi-layer perceptron for classification and regression tasks, and an RNN decoder with attention for sequence transduction tasks.
 To see the full set of available params, see [config/defaults.conf](config/defaults.conf).
 For a list of options affecting the execution pipeline (which configuration file to use, whether to enable remote logging or tensorboard, etc.), see the arguments section in [main.py](main.py).

+### Transformers

+We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
+When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.
+Another alternative is to use the OpenAI transformer model, by setting `openai_transformer = 1` and `openai_transformer_fine_tune = 1` in your code.

+### BERT

+We also support using the [BERT](https://arxiv.org/abs/1810.04805) architecture and pretrained models.
+To use BERT, set ``bert_model_name`` to one of the models listed [here](https://github.com/huggingface/pytorch-pretrained-BERT#loading-google-ai-or-openai-pre-trained-weigths-or-pytorch-dump), e.g. ``bert-base-cased``.
+You should also set ``tokenizer`` to be the BERT model used in order to ensure you are using the same tokenization and vocabulary.

+When using BERT, we follow the procedures set out in the original work as closely as possible: For pair sentence tasks, we concatenate the sentences with a sepcial `[SEP]` token.
+Rather than max-pooling, we take the first representation of the sequence (corresponding to the special `[CLS]` token) as the representation of the entire sequence.

 ## Trainer